Operation Kalbajar: Aftermath

 Following the offensive, a criminal case was launched in Azerbaijan.
 From 29 June to 18 August 1995, the military board of the Supreme Court of Azerbaijan, chaired by Shahin Rustamov, supervised the trial on the failure of the offensive.
 The court sentenced the brigade commander Saleh Ilyasov to seven years, the battalion commander Garay Asadov to six years, and the battalion chief Jalil Ibrahimov to ten years in prison.
 The case of Deputy Brigade Commander Nariman Zeynalov was returned to the Military Prosecutor's Office for further investigation.

 On 18 February 2014, the ex-Armenian servicemen in Vardenis celebrated the twentieth anniversary of the Armenian victory in Omar Pass.

-Azerbaijani forces finally recaptured Mount Murovdagh, a strategic position in the Murov range, during the Second Nagorno-Karabakh War, which allowed them to cut off the Vardenis–Martakert road.
-This was regarded as one of the most important Azerbaijan military achievements since 1992.
+Azerbaijani forces recaptured Mount Murovdagh, a strategic position in the Murov range, during the Second Nagorno-Karabakh War, which allowed them to cut off the Vardenis–Martakert road.